How Points Work in Qualy Time Attack

 The Points Formula

-Points = (Fastest Time ÷ Your Time) × 100, rounded to the nearest hundredth
+Points = (Base Points × Fastest Time ÷ Your Time), rounded to the nearest hundredth

 |---|---|---|

-Every lap is benchmarked against the fastest lap, and the fastest driver will always earn 100 points.
-In the case that more than one driver runs the exact same time, all drivers who ran that time will earn 100 points.
+Every lap is benchmarked against the fastest lap, and the fastest driver will always earn the maximum points available based on participation.
+In this example, Driver A earns 90 points because there are 4 drivers competing in the class.
+If multiple drivers run the exact same fastest time, all drivers who ran that time will earn the same maximum points value.

 Multiple Tracks = More Opportunities

 Points are earned per track and per class.
-Drivers can attend the same track as many times as they want, but only their fastest lap per cup will count towards points.
-Once the new cup begins, drivers may return to the same track to earn additional points.
+Drivers can attend the same track as many times as they want, but only their fastest lap per class, per cup counts toward points.
+Once a new cup begins, drivers can return to the same track and earn points again.

 If you run three different tracks during a single cup, you can earn points at all three.
-Points are totaled per modification class and are accumulated across tracks for the corresponding class.
+Each track/configuration is treated as its own scoring opportunity.
+Points are totaled per modification class and accumulated across tracks for the corresponding class.

 Multiple Cars

-If you enter two cars in the same modification class, both cars' laps will be recorded but only the fastest lap between the two cars counts toward your points for that class at that track.
-If you have a car in A-Stock and R-Stock, only the fastest lap between those two cars will count toward points for the driver's Stock points total.
+If you enter two cars in the same modification class, both cars' laps will be recorded, but only the higher points-scoring of the two cars counts toward your points for that modification class at that track/configuration.
+For example, if you have a car in A-Stock and R-Stock, only the higher points-scoring result between those two cars contributes toward your overall Stock points total.

 If you run cars in different modification classes, you can earn points in each of those classes even at the same track.
 If you have a car in A-Stock and a car in R-Street, they will earn points for the driver in Stock and Street respectively.
-However, if a driver wishes to win a class, it may be better to focus on one car, bringing it to multiple tracks rather than multiple cars on the same track.
+However, drivers chasing a class championship may find it more beneficial to focus on one car and maximize scoring opportunities across multiple tracks rather than splitting track time across several cars.

 Seasonal Tally and Championships

 Points accumulate from Spring Cup through Fall Cup.
-Each driver will earn points per modification class — at the end of the season, drivers will have a points total for Stock, Street, Street-E, Track, and Unlimited.
-The driver who has the most points in the modification class at the end of the season will win the championship for that class.
-These season champions will be eligible for prizes.
+Drivers earn points within each modification class, and by the end of the season will have point totals for Stock, Street, Street-E, Track, and Unlimited.
+The driver with the most points in each modification class at the end of the season is crowned the class champion and becomes eligible for prizes.

-We will also have a Winter Cup for those able to put lap times down during the winter months.
-While this is a competitive cup with its own winners and prizes, points earned during the Winter Cup will not count toward any annual competition.
-Laps done during the Winter Cup will go on the Driver Profile as well as the all-time Leaderboards.
+We also have a Winter Cup for drivers able to put down lap times during the winter months.
+While this is a competitive cup with its own winners and prizes, points earned during Winter Cup do not count toward the annual championship.
+Winter Cup laps will still appear on Driver Profiles and the all-time Leaderboards.
+The Winter Cup may be used for trial changes to rules/points/competition formats for the upcoming season.